metio/terraform-provider-k8s/docs/data-sources/capsule_clastix_io_tenant_v1beta2_manifest.md

 Optional:

-- `ports` (Attributes List) ports is a list of destination ports for outgoing traffic.
-Each item in this list is combined using a logical OR.
-If this field is empty or missing, this rule matches all ports (traffic not restricted by port).
-If this field is present and contains at least one item, then this rule allows traffic only if the traffic matches at least one port in the list. (see [below for nested schema](#nestedatt--spec--network_policies--items--policy_types--ports))
+- `ports` (Attributes List) ports is a list of destination ports for outgoing traffic.Each item in this list is combined using a logical OR.
+If this field isempty or missing, this rule matches all ports (traffic not restricted by port).If this field is present and contains at least one item, then this rule allowstraffic only if the traffic matches at least one port in the list. (see [below for nested schema](#nestedatt--spec--network_policies--items--policy_types--ports))
-- `to` (Attributes List) to is a list of destinations for outgoing traffic of pods selected for this rule.
-Items in this list are combined using a logical OR operation.
-If this field is empty or missing, this rule matches all destinations (traffic not restricted by destination).
-If this field is present and contains at least one item, this rule allows traffic only if the traffic matches at least one item in the to list. (see [below for nested schema](#nestedatt--spec--network_policies--items--policy_types--to))
+- `to` (Attributes List) to is a list of destinations for outgoing traffic of pods selected for this rule.Items in this list are combined using a logical OR operation.
+If this field isempty or missing, this rule matches all destinations (traffic not restricted bydestination).
+If this field is present and contains at least one item, this ruleallows traffic only if the traffic matches at least one item in the to list. (see [below for nested schema](#nestedatt--spec--network_policies--items--policy_types--to))

 <a id="nestedatt--spec--network_policies--items--policy_types--ports"></a>
 ### Nested Schema for `spec.network_policies.items.policy_types.ports`

 Optional:

-- `end_port` (Number) endPort indicates that the range of ports from port to endPort if set, inclusive, should be allowed by the policy.
-This field cannot be defined if the port field is not defined or if the port field is defined as a named (string) port.
-The endPort must be equal or greater than port.
+- `end_port` (Number) endPort indicates that the range of ports from port to endPort if set, inclusive,should be allowed by the policy.
+This field cannot be defined if the port fieldis not defined or if the port field is defined as a named (string) port.The endPort must be equal or greater than port.
 - `port` (String) port represents the port on the given protocol.
-This can either be a numerical or named port on a pod.
-If this field is not provided, this matches all port names and numbers.
-If present, only traffic on the specified protocol AND port will be matched.
+This can either be a numerical or namedport on a pod.
+If this field is not provided, this matches all port names andnumbers.If present, only traffic on the specified protocol AND port will be matched.
-- `protocol` (String) protocol represents the protocol (TCP, UDP, or SCTP) which traffic must match.
-If not specified, this field defaults to TCP.
+- `protocol` (String) protocol represents the protocol (TCP, UDP, or SCTP) which traffic must match.If not specified, this field defaults to TCP.

 <a id="nestedatt--spec--network_policies--items--policy_types--to"></a>